-Amazon Braket is a fully managed service that helps you get started with quantum computing by providing a development environment to explore and design quantum algorithms, test them on simulated quantum computers, and run them on your choice of different quantum hardware technologies.
+Amazon Braket is a fully managed quantum computing service that helps researchers and developers get started with the technology to accelerate research and discovery.
+Amazon Braket provides a development environment for you to explore and build quantum algorithms, test them on quantum circuit simulators, and run them on different quantum hardware technologies.

-Quantum computing has the potential to solve computational problems that are beyond the reach of classical computers by harnessing the laws of quantum mechanics to build more powerful tools for processing information.
-This approach to computing has the ability to transform areas such as energy storage, chemical engineering, material science, drug discovery, optimization, and machine learning.
-But defining those problems and programming quantum computers to solve them requires a new set of skills.
-At the same time, gaining access to quantum computing hardware to run your algorithms and optimize your designs can be expensive and inconvenient.
-This has made it difficult to evaluate the current state of the technology and plan for when to invest your resources to maximize its potential.
+Quantum computing has the potential to solve computational problems that are beyond the reach of classical computers by harnessing the laws of quantum mechanics to process information in new ways.
+This approach to computing could transform areas such as chemical engineering, material science, drug discovery, financial portfolio optimization, and machine learning.
+But defining those problems and programming quantum computers to solve them requires new skills, which are difficult to acquire without easy access to quantum computing hardware.

-Amazon Braket helps overcome these challenges by providing a service that lets developers, researchers, and scientists explore, evaluate, and experiment with quantum computing.
-Amazon Braket lets you design your own quantum algorithms from scratch or choose from a set of pre-built algorithms.
-Once you define your algorithm, Amazon Braket provides a fully managed simulation service to help troubleshoot and verify your implementation.
-When you are ready, you can run your algorithm on your choice of different quantum computers, including gate based superconductor computers from Rigetti, quantum annealing superconductor computers from D-Wave, and ion trap computers from IonQ.
-To make it easier to develop hybrid algorithms that combine classical and quantum tasks, Amazon Braket helps manage classical compute resources and establish low-latency connections to the quantum hardware.
-With Amazon Braket you can explore quantum computing, evaluate its potential, and build expertise for the future.
+Amazon Braket overcomes these challenges so you can explore quantum computing.
+With Amazon Braket you can design and build your own quantum algorithms from scratch or choose from a set of pre-built algorithms.
+Once you have built your algorithm, Amazon Braket provides a choice of simulators to test, troubleshoot and run your algorithms.
+When you are ready, you can run your algorithm on your choice of different quantum computers, including quantum annealers from D-Wave, and gate-based computers from Rigetti and IonQ.
+With Amazon Braket you can now evaluate the potential of quantum computing for your organization, and build expertise.

 Get started quickly

-Amazon Braket provides a single environment to design, test, and run quantum algorithms without having to setup and manage infrastructure, negotiate access with multiple vendors, and write code to integrate different environments.
-Amazon Braket provides fully-managed Jupyter notebooks that you can use to explore possible applications, visualize your results, and optimize quantum algorithms.
+Amazon Braket provides a single environment to build, test, and run quantum algorithms without having to set up and manage infrastructure, negotiate access with multiple quantum hardware providers, and write code to integrate different environments.
+Amazon Braket provides fully managed Jupyter notebooks that you can use to explore possible applications, visualize your results, and optimize quantum algorithms.
 You can choose from notebooks with pre-installed developer tools, sample algorithms, and tutorials that make it easy to get started quickly.

-Amazon Braket gives you access to a variety of different types of quantum computers, including gate based and quantum annealing superconductors, and ion trap hardware.
-Amazon Braket’s cross-platform developer tools provide a consistent experience so you don’t need to learn multiple development environments and makes it easy to work with different quantum hardware technologies to understand which physical implementation will best fit your applications.
+Amazon Braket gives you access to a variety of different types of hardware, including quantum annealers and gate-based systems built on superconducting qubits and ion traps.
+Amazon Braket’s cross-platform developer tools provide a consistent experience so you don’t need to learn multiple development environments.
+This makes it easy to explore which quantum computing technology is the best fit for your applications.

 Run hybrid quantum and classical algorithms

-Amazon Braket makes it easy to run hybrid quantum algorithms that combine quantum operations with optimization and other processes running on classical compute instances.
-This allows you to create iterative systems that help mitigate the effect of errors inherent in todays’ quantum computing systems.
-Amazon Braket supports the execution of hybrid algorithms as fully managed jobs, orchestrating the necessary resources to maximize efficiency and reduce cost.
+With Amazon Braket, you can build and run hybrid quantum algorithms that combine quantum operations with optimization and other processes running on classical computers.
+Hybrid algorithms use an iterative approach to help mitigate the effect of errors inherent in todays’ quantum computing systems.
+Amazon Braket notebooks come pre-configured with PennyLane, an open source library that makes it easy to get started with hybrid algorithms.

 Get expert help